hmc-cs111-spring2023/cs111-project-pitch-cvaldovinos/contract.md

 _At a high level, what do you most want to get out of this project, and why?_

-I want to be able to create something that I can appreciate the value of so that I can get a clear sense of confidence in that I can use the skills I have learned from this class to create something useful.
+At a high level, I would like to feel that I can apply the skills I have learned from this class to design and implement other DSLs after having finished this project.
+While this might not be something that I need to do, I would appreciate having a clearer sense of what the process is like for implementing a DSL of my own design than I currently have.
+This would allow me to come away from this class feeling that I can create things which I appreciate the value of, and thus I will have a new skill that I can later use if needed.

-This is sort of a run on sentence so I will fix this.
-However, many classes require a set final project or exams which while it can be useful to make, it does not provide the sense of satisfaction.
-Also, it deels like I can make something that is much more abstract but that is why I appreciate the fact that this project is from scratch, with us designing our own concepts and setting our own learning expectations.
+Many classes require doing a predefined final project or exams to test skills and though these can be useful methods for evaluating the students' grasp of key concepts, it does not provide the sense of satisfaction and feeling of truly understanding the value of knowing those concepts.
+Also, this project allows us to make something that is much more abstract and that is why I appreciate the fact that this project is from scratch, with us designing our language, choosing the concepts we would like to work on, and setting our own learning expectations.

 ## Concepts / skills